Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Introduction

 \subsection{Organization}

 The remainder of the paper is organized as follows: Section~\ref{par:2} defines the signal and the system model used throughout the article.
-Section~\ref{par:PerrAnalysis} provides results for classification with side information, containing an analysis of an upper bound to the misclassification probability, that also leads to a characterization of sufficient conditions for the phase transition in the misclassification probability.
-Section~\ref{par:reconstruction} provides results for reconstruction with side information, most notably sufficient and necessary conditions for the phase transition in the reconstruction error in the asymptotic limit of low-noise; the sufficient and necessary conditions differ within a single measurement.
-Section~\ref{par:distributed} highlights the relation between classification/reconstruction with side information and distributed classification/reconstruction.
-Numerical examples both with synthetic and real data are presented in Section~\ref{par:NumRes}.
+Section~\ref{par:PerrAnalysis} provides results for classification with side information, containing an analysis of an upper bound to the misclassification probability, that also leads to a characterization of sufficient conditions for perfect classification in the low-rank regime.
+Section~\ref{par:reconstruction} provides results for reconstruction with side information, most notably sufficient and necessary conditions for perfect reconstruction in the asymptotic limit of low-rank models; the sufficient and necessary conditions differ within a single measurement. {Moreover, it contains expansions of the reconstruction error for the case when signals are described via to approximately low-rank models.} Numerical examples both with synthetic and real data are presented in Section~\ref{par:NumRes}.
 Finally, conclusions are drawn in Section~\ref{par:conclusions}.
 The Appendices contain the proofs of the main theorems.